THE TIGERS' FOREST PROJECT

 OVERVIEW

-As part of the project Jane will create The Tigers’ Forest composite artwork featuring a selection of children’s drawings from all four countries.
-Drawing for the Planet (DftP) will seek to install a large printed mural of the artwork in a public space in India and the UK.
+As part of the project Jane will create The Tigers’ Forest montage featuring a selection of children’s drawings from all four countries.
+Drawing for the Planet will seek to install large printed murals of the artworks in public spaces in India, the UK, the USA and Singapore.

-She is also creating individual composite artworks for each school featuring drawings by all participating children - DftP will present prints/or murals of the artworks to the schools.
-See The Artworks.
+She is also creating individual montages for each school featuring drawings by all participating children—Drawing for the Planet will present prints/or murals of the artworks to the schools.
+Scroll down to The Artworks section.

 Learn about enchanting species that inhabit tiger landscapes illustrated by project drawings.
-See The Wildlife.
-Meet some of our Tiger Champion artists here: The Artists.
+Scroll down to The Wildlife section.
+Meet some of our Tiger Champion artists.
+Scroll down to The Artists section.

 Born Free/DftP will create a free legacy educational resource of Amazing Tigers workshops which will be available for teachers to download from our websites.

-Since May 2024 over a thousand children have participated making drawings of 160 Indian and Malaysian species including 300 tiger drawings, double the population of wild Malayan tigers.
+Since May 2024 over 1300 children from Singapore (May 2024), the UK (May 2024), the USA (November 2024) and New Delhi, India (January 2025) have participated in the workshops making drawings of over 170 Indian and Malaysian species including 300 tiger drawings, double the population of wild Malayan tigers.
+Orang asli children from remote villages in Malaysia will participate in workshops, July, 2025.
+Dr Vilma D'Rozario, Co-director, Singapore Wildcat Action Group said:

 In the Amazing Tigers education workshops delivered by Laura Eastwood Born Free's Head of Education, Laura focuses on tiger facts, their rainforest habitats in both India and Malaysia, why non-human animals are important to forest, the impact of deforestation and poaching and the Illegal Wildlife Trade, and how we can help protect tigers and other wildlife.